Project Details

 This successful building restoration project between Wagner College, Alpine Painting & Restoration, and Acrymax is a powerful example of how much can be accomplished with academia, industry, and innovation work together.

-“Our team was impressed with Acrymax’s versatility of coating options,” VP & Director of Commercial Division of Alpine Dave Scaturro said.
-“Their SR-5 Siloxane based penetrating sealer helped keep Wagner’s 100 year old brick protected and allowed for the natural beauty to shine through.
+“Our team was impressed with Acrymax’s versatility of coating options,” VP & Director of Commercial Division Dave Scaturro said.
+“Their SR-5 Siloxane-based penetrating sealer helped keep Wagner’s 100-year-old brick protected and allowed for the natural beauty to shine through.
 Their AF-135 Elastomeric completely changed the look of the uncoated concrete to a fresh new-like appearance.”

 The restoration project, facilitated by Acrymax’s coating systems, underscores the enduring legacy of Wagner College and its dedication to excellence in historic preservation.
 Fully revitalized, the Student Union Building now serves as a welcoming, protected space for the entire student body.